Affordable skincare routine

 - Skin laxity

 - Oily skin

 - Red marks left from previous damage

 Now let’s manage your expectations.
-Skincare won’t improve your skin overnight.
+An affordable skincare routine won’t improve your skin overnight.
 Think of skincare rather like diet and exercise is for your body.
 You can’t go to the gym one day and expect to have the body of a god the next.
 Likewise, eat nothing but fast food and expect to be super healthy.
 You have to make a commitment to daily skincare and avoid further damage.
 It’s pointless spending money on skincare if you are planning to continue to use sunbeds etc. Sun damage is the biggest contributing factor to skin aging.
 If you want a warmer complexion then consider faking it with bronzer or fake tan.

-Unfortunately, skincare cannot give you an immediate face lift.
+Unfortunately, affordable skincare cannot give you an immediate face lift.
 If your product is promising you that then it might be a temporary tightening film but it certainly won’t be reversing the damage.
 Try to see through the hype of anything that sounds too-good-to-be-true.
 Look for independent clinical trials that prove unequivocally that the claims are supported with sufficient evidence.

 So many luxury skincare brands promote that they contain all natural plant extracts and oils.
 Big brands for example.
 If it’s all natural and grown organically then it’s better for our skin right?
 Well, most of the time these oils make a product smell nice but rarely have any efficacy or research to back up any skin benefits other than moisturisation; they are merely oil and water emulsions.
 When an ingredient is natural, it is harder to know how your skin will react to it.
 Crops are dependent on weather conditions and one harvest can produce a completely different potency of product from one year to another.